Topics covered in the article:

 What is Continuous Integration?

 Continuous integration is a process that integrates tools involved in the DevOps lifecycle.
-Continuous integration tool pulls out the code from the source code management system.
+The continuous integration tool pulls out the code from the source code management system.
 When a developer updates the code, the code is built and tested.

 Upon successfully passing the testing stage continuous integration tool passes the software to the production server where it is released to the customer.
 The monitoring tool keeps a log of customer feedback, the complete process is automated using tools and integrated using a continuous integration tool.